 High School learners) who support learners as they make the transition to High School.

 The New Beginnings programme sees a number of Chorlton High School transition specialists visit a large number of local Primary schools to work with all year 6 learners to discuss feelings around transition and share stories from learners who have already undergone this process.
 Primary school learners are given the opportunity to communicate their feelings, have these listened to and then have the opportunity to discuss them.
 Learners also get a chance to meet a teacher from Chorlton High School to gain an insight into how we approach teaching and learning.

 The purpose of our Transition Curriculum is to bridge the gap from primary school to secondary school.
-Before they arrive with us, learners in our partner primary schools will study in their school or have access to workshops led by our Transition Team based on the novel ‘Cosmic’ by Frank Cottrell Boyce.
-This text, based on a journey into the unknown, explores some of the themes that learners might face during the transition process.
+Before they arrive with us, learners in our partner primary schools will study in their school or have access to workshops led by our Transition Team based on the Manchester Wide Transition read.
 Learners will then continue the study of the themes in the novel in all of their lessons in the first two weeks of Year 7 to ease them into their new school and provide some familiarity and support when accessing a new curriculum.

 During the Summer term, we invite all prospective Chorlton High School learners to our Induction Day.
 On this day, learners attend Chorlton High School all day and have the opportunity to: enjoy lessons in many different subjects; meet some of their teachers; familiarise themselves with the school building and its facilities and make new friends ready to begin their Year 7 journey with us in September.

 Read and download our CHS Learning Journey Booklet below: